chazbi/WeWork_Demand_Forecasting_Project/README.md

 -- By Charles (Haocheng) Bi

 ## Goal
-The goal of this project is to forecast demand down to the building level by predicting the metric `occupancy`.
+The project goal is to forecast demand down to the building level by predicting the metric `occupancy`.
 The benefits of knowing the occupancy for future months in advance is obvious: it allows the team to decide an optimal discount level to maximize utilization and revenue.

 ## Approach
-I first identified buildings' key performance drivers: market demand, member experience, historical performance, and the price variable, discount.
+I first identified buildings' key performance drivers: market demand, member experience, historical performance, and discount - the price variable.
 Then I explored 8 internal data sources and 14 tables to extract 31 location-specific features.
 I listed a couple proxies for each category below.

   * `Market Demand`: # tour booked per sellable capacity, sales time per desk
   * `Member Experience`: zendesk ticket solve speed, event participation rate